From Anger to Optimism.

 Let us not worry so much about who didn’t want to come.
 Or whose parents (political funders) told them they weren’t allowed to.
 We certainly don’t need to worry about those who don’t believe in parties at all.
-Even in their make-believe reality where Climate Change doesn’t exist, soon they will realise that no matter the case, they run out of fossil fuels between 2060 and 2090.
-And they are probably going to be interested in what we are up to then.
+Even in their make-believe reality where Climate Change doesn’t exist, soon they will realise that no matter the case, they are due to run out of fossil fuels somewhere between 2060 and 2090.
+And when that happens, they are going to be pretty interested in what we are up to.

 It is it’s time to focus on what is happening inside.

-We have bubbling solutions and new ways of doing things.
+We have bubbling answers to problems and new ways of doing things.
 We have solar and wind that is cheaper than oil.
 We have children with creativity and entrepreneurs with answers.
 We have industries ready and waiting, both new and converted.
 We have people in all levels of governments and intergovernmental forums, who were us, before we were us.
 We have deep indigenous knowledge coupled with new scientific frontiers.
 We have the solutions, the market share and the stakeholders.
-We have the people who remember that to be human, is to be problem-solvers.
+We have the people who remember that to be human, is to a be problem-solver.
 We are the species who invented the knife.
 We built the shelter.
 We landed on the moon.
-Who discovered the atom.
-Who harnessed the sun.
+We discovered the atom.
+We harnessed the sun.
 We are humanity.
 We have everything we need right here.